-Aluminum extrusions are a highly efficient, sustainable building material.
 Aluminum is 100% recyclable and can be recycled repeatedly.
-Recycled aluminum can be identical to smelted aluminum but requires a fraction of energy to manufacture.
+Recycled aluminum can be identical to smelted aluminum and only requires a fraction of the energy to manufacture.
 In building and construction, aluminum scrap has a recycling rate of 95% (UNEP, 2011) (AA, 2022).
 The remaining 5% is sent to landfill.

 Table 6.
 Recycling and disposal

 Name Value

-Deconstruction
+Deconstruction -

 Transportation to the disposal site 100 km by truck

-Waste processing
+Waste processing -

 Disposal to landfill 5%

 Recycling rate of the product 95%

 Removals of biogenic carbon N/A